i18next/i18next.com/pages/index.md

-Our focus is providing the core to building a booming ecosystem.
-Independent of the building blocks you choose, be it react, angular or even good old jquery proper translation capabilities are just [one step away](/docs/ecosystem/#frameworks).
+Our focus is providing the core for building a booming ecosystem.
+Independent of the building blocks you choose, be it react, angular or even good old jquery - proper translation capabilities are just [one step away](/docs/ecosystem/#frameworks).

-## download
+### download

 Source can be loaded via [npm](https://www.npmjs.com/package/i18next), bower or [downloaded](https://github.com/i18next/i18next/blob/master/i18next.min.js) from this repo.